GruffCassquatch/ClothingTweaker/README.md

 Includes support for the clothes added by [ClothingPack](https://github.com/ds5678/Clothing-Pack), [NorthfolkClothingPack](https://github.com/HAHAYOUDEAD/NorthfolkClothingPack), [PrisonPack](https://github.com/TheDevv/Prison-Pack) and [WolfskinScarf](https://github.com/Atlas-Lumi/TLD-WolfskinScarf)

 ## Limitations:
   * Compatible with [Weight Tweaks](https://github.com/Xpazeman/tld-weight-tweaks) by Xpazeman, just leave the "Clothing Modifier" setting at 1.00 if you want to use Clothing Tweaker to modify clothing weight instead.
 It's fine to change "Worn Clothing Modifier".
   * Compatible with [GearDecayModifier](https://github.com/Xpazeman/tld-gear-decay-modifier), but be aware that if you use BOTH to change clothing decay, the efects are CUMULATIVE.
-GearDecayModifier will apply the same/single rate to all 3 decay rates that Clothing Tweaker has.
-      * E.g. set both mods to reduce bedroll decay by 50% and you will overall reduce decay by 75% (50% x 50%).
+      * E.g. set both mods to reduce clothing decay by 50% and you will overall reduce decay by 75% (50% x 50%).
       * If you only want Gear Decay Modifier to affect the decay rates, leave the Decay settings in Clothing Tweaker at 'Unchanged'.
       * If you only want Clothing Tweaker to affect the decay rates, leave the "Clothing decay rate" setting in Gear Decay Modifier at 1.